manugarg/blog/content/posts/why-you-need-probers.md

 ## Tooling

-It will take aother post to discuss tooling in detail, but I'd say you can't go wrong with [Cloudprober](https://cloudprober.org) ;).
+It will take another post to discuss tooling in detail, but I'd say you can't go wrong with [Cloudprober](https://cloudprober.org) ;).
 It started at Google, grew in the world of open source (see [about cloudprober]({{< ref "about-cloudprober.md" >}})) and is used by many